kbrady/tess/README.md

 This is a pipeline for processing screen recordings to recognize text positions, mouse movements, highlighting and navigation events.
 It can be used to categorize youtube videos, parse data from digital reading experiments or tag your own actions from a personal screen recording.

 ## Installation
-This pipeline uses several software packages including Python 2.7, [https://github.com/tesseract-ocr/tesseract](Tessaract), ffmpeg, and [https://opencv.org](OpenCV).
+This pipeline uses several software packages including Python 3.6, [https://github.com/tesseract-ocr/tesseract](Tessaract), and ffmpeg.
 To install all these packages and their dependencies I have build a Dockerfile.

 First you will need to install Docker.
 You can find installation instructions for your operating system at [https://docs.docker.com/install/](this link).